-The Queen has added a rare photo of Harry and Meghan to her mantelpiece
+The Queen has a framed photo of Prince Harry and Meghan Markle on her mantelpiece

 The Queen's sweet gesture appears to be the final symbol that Meghan Markle is now a permanent member of the royal family.